All Episodes

 So, I mean, you know, you don't really know.

-A lot of people have strong opinions, too, against the government out here.
+I mean, a lot of people have strong opinions, too, against the government out here.

 How many people blow up stumps with pipe bombs?

-You know, I mean, I have a little bit of chemistry background, and I don't know if what I'm doing is illegal, but I'm not doing it for illegal purposes.
+So have I. You know, I mean, I have a little bit of chemistry background, and I don't know if what I'm doing is illegal, but I'm not doing it for illegal purposes.

 How many of these people make pipe bombs and then construct meticulous notes on how to place them and send them in packages?

-Well, that I don't...
 I guess you have a point there.

-And then there's the chemical makeup of the bombs, matching the bombs that went off and killed people earlier?
+And then there's the chemical makeup of the bombs matching the bombs that went off and killed people earlier.

 Fairly heavy point there, huh?

-Oh, they say that?
+Oh, did they say that?

 Yes.